CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: Future work

 \section{Future work}

-\begin{itemize} \item \textbf{Multimodal Inputs}: Future iterations could incorporate multimodal inputs, allowing users to provide evidence via audio recordings or screenshots.
-This would create a richer and more comprehensive data collection experience, capturing details that are difficult to express in text alone.

-\item \textbf{Automation of Evaluation and Enforcement}: A key focus is the continued development of our automated evaluators (auto-raters) for more robust and efficient steady-state monitoring.
-As the system's reliability is proven over time, we will also explore granting greater autonomy for direct enforcement actions based on high-confidence outputs from the framework.

-\item \textbf{Ecosystem-Level Collaboration}: Fighting sophisticated scams requires industry-wide collaboration.
-Looking beyond a single platform, we envision the CASE framework as a potential tool for ecosystem-level intelligence sharing.
-Anonymized, structured insights on new scam modus operandi could be shared with external enforcement agencies or a consortium of financial institutions, helping to orchestrate a more coordinated, collaborative defense against online fraud and scams. \end{itemize}
+Future work will focus on three key areas: First, we plan to incorporate \textbf{multimodal inputs}, allowing users to provide evidence via audio recordings or screenshots to create a richer data collection experience.
+Second, we will continue the development of our \textbf{auto-raters} for more robust steady-state monitoring and explore granting the framework greater autonomy for direct enforcement based on high-confidence outputs.
+Finally, looking beyond a single platform, we envision the CASE framework as a tool for \textbf{ecosystem-level collaboration}, where anonymized, structured insights on new scam MOs could be shared with external agencies or a consortium of financial institutions for a more coordinated defense against online social engineering scams.